 Also, older equipment may become less effective.
 If your energy bills are going up the roof and your system needs frequent repair, maybe it is the time to bid farewell to your old HVAC.

 Older equipment usually means duct problems, improper equipment operation or inadequate insulation.
 As a result, some rooms in your home may be too cold or too hot.
 Wasting precious energy is a significant disadvantage to your budget, to say the least, especially if nobody is at home during the day.
 Older HVAC, most of the time, do not offer programmable thermostats.
 Call Sig Cox Augusta Air Conditioning to install a programmable thermostat for you.
 It will save you money and energy while you are out of your home or if you are sleeping.

 Old or outdated equipment that operates poorly in combination with leaky ductwork may cause humidity problems.
 In the winter your home is too dry, and in the summer it is too humid.
 Also, excessive dust may occur, or it may well be that your old system is too noisy.
 Give us a call, and our technician will advise you accordingly.
-We are available 24/7 for emergency repair.
 Call (706) 722-5304 today!

 AC Causes Humidity Inside The House

 As stated above, if the equipment is in a poor state, it may cause humidity problems.
 Inadequate equipment together with leaky ductwork is a recipe for disaster.